joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 Oh dear we broke the function f.
 We define a function f, start using it.
 Redefine a and this has the side effect of breaking f.
-One of the good things about functional programming is that it makes it easy to reason abut programs.
+One of the good things about functional programming is that it makes it easy to reason about programs.
 If f(10) evaluates to 15 then it should evaluate to 15 forever, you should not be able to remotely break it.

 What about Elixir?
 This gets closures right: